 Peaches moved down one ranking this year after claiming the No. 4 spot in 2016.

 Pesticides on conventionally grown pears have increased dramatically in recent years, according to the latest tests by the USDA.
 Pears now rank sixth on the list, up from 22nd previously.

 Cherries remained at the No. 7 spot on the Dirty Dozen list.

 Grapes moved down this year from No. 6 to No. 8, according to the report.

 Ian Forsyth/Getty Images

 Celery fell this year to the No. 9 spot after being ranked fifth last year.

-The 2016 'Dirty Dozen' – Tomatoes come in at No. 9.The USDA rotates what food it tests for pesticide with a special focus on produce that kids consume.
+Tomatoes also moved down one ranking this year after claiming the No. 9 spot in 2016.The USDA rotates what food it tests for pesticides with a special focus on produce that kids consume.